 Start Off By Understanding Your Current Retail Offerings

-- Conducting a full, physical inventory count of all products in your salon, before comparing this with the figures on your salon software system and amending any discrepancies.
+- Conducting a full, physical stock count of all products in your salon, before comparing this with the figures on your salon software system and amending any discrepancies.
 Having an accurate, updated inventory count helps you create quicker orders, find products with ease, and service clients more efficiently.

 - Splitting retail products and professional products.
 Retail products and professional products should be kept entirely separate in your business; both on the salon floor and in your salon software system.
-This will allow you to track inventory in and out of both sides of the business, and help you stay on top of orders.
+This will allow you to track stock in and out of both sides of the business, and help you stay on top of orders.

 - Learning which products sell well, and which ones don’t.
 Make use of the reporting suite in your salon software to track retail sales, filtering it down by brand or product type.
 This will give you insight into the products that aren’t selling well, allowing you to push them in marketing campaigns or consider removing them from your inventory list completely to save you space and money.

-Tips for Removing Slow-Selling Products
+Tips for Removing Slow-Selling Stock

 - Putting together gift sets that include these products alongside more popular, better sellers.